BBVA/sessionclassification/README.md

 ### Most_ASCII
 Certain bytes belong to the printable ASCII table.
 If these are used more than the rest, you can indicate that the data is not encrypted.

-The variable most_ascii represents the proportion of printable ASCII characters with respect to the rest of the bytes that the payload of the package contains.
+The variable most_ascii represents the proportion of printable ASCII characters with respect to the rest of the bytes that the payload of the packet contains.
 In encryption, it is usually very low and higher in non-encrypted ones.

 <div align="center" >
   <img width="70%"  src="img/most_ascii.png"/>